 Register to vote

-For a particular election, applications to register have to be received no later than midnight on the twelfth working day before the date of the poll.
+Applications to register must be received by no later than midnight on the twelfth working day before the date of the election.

-If you are unsure whether you are registered, please contact us - details at the foot of this page.
+If you are unsure whether you are registered, please contact us.

 Register to vote - GOV.UK